ccz181078/Coq-BB5/CoqBB5/BB2/README.md

 Maintainers and programmers of this repo must re-run `./copy_from_BB5.sh` when changing these files in `../BB5` in order to make sure they are propagated here.

-[^1]: Quoting the paper: "All of the remaining holdouts were examined by means of voluminous printouts of their histories along with some program extracted features.
-It was determined to the author's satisfaction that none of these machines will ever stop."
-[^2]: Removing this axiom would introduce [Setoid](https://coq.inria.fr/doc/v8.9/stdlib/Coq.Setoids.Setoid.html) everywhere.
+[^1]: Removing this axiom would introduce [Setoid](https://coq.inria.fr/doc/v8.9/stdlib/Coq.Setoids.Setoid.html) everywhere.